ansys/pyacp/version/dev/_sources/user_guide/concepts/material_property_sets.rst.txt

     ...
 E=1.3e9, nu=0.5
     ... )

-An orthotropic material property set can be assigned only if the values are consistent with an isotropic material.
+Orthotropic engineering constants can be assigned only if the values are consistent with an isotropic material.

 .. doctest::